-Our interest rate swaps and treasury rate lock agreements are designated and qualify as cash flow hedges.
+Our interest rate swaps are designated and qualify as cash flow hedges.
 We do not use derivatives for trading or speculative purposes.
 The change in fair value of derivatives designated and qualifying as cash flow hedges is initially recorded in AOCI and is subsequently reclassified from AOCI into earnings in the period that the hedged forecasted transactions affect earnings.

-The following table sets forth the impact of our interest rate derivatives on our financial statements for the periods presented (in thousands):
+The following table sets forth the impact of our interest rate swaps on our financial statements for the periods presented (in thousands):

-Three Months Ended June 30, Six Months Ended June 30, 2024 2023 2024 2023 Interest Rate Swaps in Cash Flow Hedging Relationships: - Amount of gain recognized in AOCI on derivatives \$ 3,279 \$ 16,563 \$ 13,640 \$ 12,357 Amount of gain reclassified from AOCI into earnings under "Interest expense" (1) \$ 3,370 \$ 2,668 \$ 6,752 \$ 3,804 Total interest expense presented in the Consolidated Statement of Operations in which the effects of cash flow hedges are recorded (line item "Interest expense") \$ 28,412 \$ 17,180 \$ 43,083 \$ 30,881
+Three Months I Ended June 30, Six Months E nded June 30, 2025 2024 2025 2024 Interest Rate Swaps in Cash Flow Hedging Relationships: Amount of (loss) gain recognized in AOCI on derivatives \$ (1,077) \$ 3,279 \$ (2,846) \$ 13,640 Amount of gain reclassified from AOCI into earnings under "Interest expense" (1) \$ 1,507 \$ 3,370 \$ 3,023 \$ 6,752 Total interest expense presented in the Consolidated Statement of Operations in which the effects of cash flow hedges are recorded (line item "Interest expense") \$ 26,701 \$ 28,412 \$ 53,989 \$ 43,083

-(1) Includes losses that have been reclassified from AOCI into interest expense related to (i) the treasury rate lock agreements that were settled in August 2021 and March 2023 and for which amounts will continue to be reclassified over the ten-year and five-year terms of the hedged transactions, and (ii) the interest rate swap that was terminated in May 2022 and for which amounts will continue to be reclassified into interest expense through its original maturity date (November 2024).
+(1) Includes amounts that are being amortized from AOCI into interest expense on a straight-line basis related to (i) the treasury rate lock agreements that were settled in August 2021 and March 2023 and for which amounts will continue to be reclassified over the ten-year and five-year terms of the hedged transactions and (ii) the interest rate swap that was terminated in May 2022 for which amounts were reclassified into interest expense through its original maturity date of November 2024.

-As of June 30, 2024, we estimate that approximately \$10.3 million of net unrealized gains will be reclassified from AOCI into earnings as a net decrease to interest expense over the next 12 months.
+As of June 30, 2025, we estimate that approximately \$4.3 million of net unrealized gains will be reclassified from AOCI into earnings as a net decrease to interest expense over the next twelve months.